Skip to content

 That concludes our guide on how to set up your new 2 post hoist.
 Whilst it may seem daunting at first, it is a relatively straight forward process for most hands on car enthusiasts.

 With the help of a few mates, it shouldn’t be more than a days work.
 It will however save you hundreds of hours when working on your car!
+If you have more queries heading to Joels Garage Gear or call our customer service.

 Ready to purchase this hoist for your home garage?